multunus/autonomous-rc-car/README.md

 # autonomous-rc-car

 In this tutorial, we will be building an autonomous car using supervised learning of a neural network with a single hidden layer.
 We have modified a remote controlled car such that the dependency on the RF remote controller has been removed.
-The motors controlling the forward/reverse direction and the left/right direction are being controlled by a Raspberry Pi via a L293D Motor Driver IC.
+The motors controlling the forward/reverse direction and the left/right direction are being controlled by a Raspberry Pi via an L293D Motor Driver IC.

 ##Configuration